Sceptre/sceptre/docs/_source/docs/stack_config.rst

 dependencies
 ~~~~~~~~~~~~
+* Resolvable: No
+* Can be inherited from StackGroup: Yes
+* Inheritance strategy: Appended to parent's dependencies

 A list of other Stacks in the environment that this Stack depends on.
 Note that
 if a Stack fetches an output value from another Stack using the